 Partnering with the artists is also a good investment for your business!
 Frisco Arts has collaborated with over 75 local businesses to highlight various aspects of our arts community in their spaces, from pop-up art exhibits, networking nights, and musical showcases.
 Because of these efforts, we received the 2018 Spirit of Collaboration Award by the Junior League of Collin County and named 2018 Nonprofit of the Year by the Frisco Chamber of Commerce.
 In 2019, our Executive Director Tammy Meinershagen was named Visionary Non-Profit Arts Leader by the Business Council for the Arts.

 HOW TO SUPPORT

-We invite you to join the creative revolution and become a member advocate of Frisco Arts today!
 An investment in the arts is an investment in the community.
 Your gift is tax-deductible and goes towards our advocacy, education, and outreach initiatives.
-Take a stand for the arts today and help us grow and empower the arts community in Frisco!
+Take a stand for the arts today and help us grow, empower, and sustain the arts community in Frisco!